 - (the presence of back pain and abdominal pain may suggest this but the patient’s reasonable haemodynamic state, lack of radio-radial delay, normal chest X-ray, and a more likely alternate cause make this less likely)

 The patient spent the next 24 hours being treated with salbutamol nebulisers and aminophylline (he had no wheeze on examination therefore I don’t think this treatment was indicated), he later deteriorated and was sent to critical care where he was intubated.
-He then had a cardiac arrest and died.
+He then had a cardiac arrest and sadly died.

 The above CXR shows no evidence of a significant respiratory problem (i.e. pneumothorax, collapse, effusion, consolidation).
-Of note the right hemi-diaphragm is raised.
+Of note the right hemi-diaphragm is a little raised.
 This might be explained by the abdominal rigidity tamponading the abdominal viscera (esp. the liver) and preventing their downwards displacement with respiratory movement.
 Also note that the patient’s respiratory effort was minimal owing to the severe pleuritic discomfort.

 Of course a saddle pulmonary embolus can account for severe respiratory distress in the context of a clinically and radiologically clear chest, but a saddle pulmonary embolus is primarily a haemodynamic problem.
 This patient’s problem was not primarily haemodynamic.
 Also in my experience it is only intermediate pulmonary emboli that cause pleuritic chest pain (owing to pleural infarction resulting from a more distal embolus).
 Saddle pulmonary emboli result in severe circulatory failure, and pleural infarction is unlikely to occur before much more clinically obvious circulatory collapse.